bbarres/DownyMildewResist/README.md

   + *AOX*: AOX-related resistance status deducted from the comparison of the columns AMISULBROM_SSSHAM and AMISULBROM_SHAM (NA=not tested, 0=not AOX-related resistant, 1=AOX-related resistant)
   + *AMETOC*: Ametoctradin resistance status resulting from the discriminant dose bioassay with ametoctradin with SHAM (NA=not tested, 0=sensitive, 1=target site resistant only for the first bioassay, 2=target site resistant for the two bioassays)
   + *AMISUL*: Amisulbrom resistance status deducted from a combination of the information of the columns AMISULBROM_SSSHAM and AMISULBROM_SHAM (NA=not tested, 0=sensitive, 1=target site resistant)

+The fifth dataset contains the results of the dose-response bioassays conducted on populations between 2012 and 2015, with and without the addition of 80 mg/L of SHAM to inhibit the alternative oxydase pathway
++ Amisul_base.txt
+  + *sample_ID*: sample identifier
+  + *region*: sampling region
+  + *raw_MIC*: the value of the "raw" MIC.
+This is the first value for which no sporulation for the population was observed on leaf discs.
+These values can be different from the ones obtained using regression.
+  + *year*: sampling year
+  + *sham*: yes/no - is there addition of 80 mg/l of SHAM for the bioassay
+  + *0	0.01	0.1	1	10	100*: each column give the percentage of sporulation observed at the different concentration of amisulbrom.
+The 1 mg/l value was used as the discriminant dose for the tested populations.

 ## R scripts
 + **load_mildew_data.R:** the script to load the different datasets in the environment